-In a houseful of children, it can be really hard to remove noise and action and business that can be real deterrents to focusing.
-If you can move to a quieter area of the house to work, where there aren’t windows to stare through (close blinds or curtains) or screens to look at, or toys to play with – it can make a world of difference.
+In a houseful of children, it can be really hard to remove noise and actions that can be deterrents to focusing.
+If you can move to a quieter area of the house to work, where there aren’t windows to stare through (close blinds or curtains), screens to look at, or toys to play with, it can make a world of difference.

-Give them gaps to allow themselves the freedom to be distracted.
+Give them gaps in the schedule to allow themselves the freedom to be distracted.

-Try to use music without words that has a rhythmic or calming beat.
-This can trigger a brain to be able to focus more clearly as it’s got something to keep it busy while the child is working on what you’ve given them to do.
+Try to listen to music without words that has a rhythmic or calming beat.
+This can trigger the brain to focus more clearly as it’s got something to keep it busy while the child is working on what you’ve given them to do.

 Doing the same thing over and over gets boring.
-Is there a way you can change up today’s lesson to catch your child off guard and gain their surprised attention?
+Is there a way you can change up today’s lesson to catch your child off guard, surprise them, and gain their attention?

 Videos and computers can be really fast paced, which is exactly what children who can’t stay focused need.
 The constant change in picture keeps their brains stimulated and wanting to see what’s next.
 Another idea is to get hands-on.
 If a child is trying to figure something out and loves what they are exploring, they can actually hyper-focus instead of letting their brains wander.

-Studies have shown that kids who spend time doing active exercising before they need to be focused do better in school.
-Go for a run around the yard or up and down the stairs, use exercise equipment, or any other of your favourite morning fitness routines before you sit down to work.
+Studies have shown that kids who spend time doing active exercising before they need to focus do better in school.
+Go for a run around the yard or up and down the stairs, use exercise equipment, or any other of your favorite morning fitness routines before you sit down to work.

-It can be a real struggle to find a helpful solution.
+It can be a real struggle to find the most helpful solution.
 Try combining a few of these ideas for your distracted learner and see what works best for your homeschool.

 About the Author